 - Cost only $149.99

-Note: So you don’t get confuse since there’s a 2DS and a 3DS.
+Note: So you don’t get confused since there’s a 2DS and a 3DS.
 Here are the variations in terms of the Nintendo gaming devices:

 - New Nintendo 3DS XL (same as what we have except you play games in 3D)